What is penetrating damp?

 Penetrating damp usually occurs on external walls.
 As mentioned, penetrating damp mainly appears because of a fault outside the home and could be more noticeable after a period of rainfall.
 If you are looking to identify a patch of penetrated damp, the affected area could look and feel damp to the touch or you could see running water.

 Mould growth occurs on condensation and as the penetrating damp walls become cold then condensation could form on this surface and this could cause mould growth.

-At Richardson and Starling, we have surveyors that can come to your property to carry out a professional assessment of the damp conditions affecting your property.
+At Richardson and Starling, we have qualified and experienced surveyors that can visit your property to carry out a professional assessment of the damp conditions.
 After the survey, our surveyor will advise you on how to proceed to effectively treat the damp within your home.